tomjoht/tomjoht.github.io/_posts/2017/1/2017-01-16-adobe-framemaker-continues-to-top-charts.md

 > Starting April 21 [2015], we will be expanding our use of mobile-friendliness as a ranking signal.
 This change will affect mobile searches in all languages worldwide and will have a significant impact in our search results.
 Consequently, users will find it easier to get relevant, high quality search results that are optimized for their devices. ([Finding more mobile-friendly search results](https://webmasters.googleblog.com/2015/02/finding-more-mobile-friendly-search.html))

 If your site isn't mobile friendly, Google will lower its rank.
-This means search results may push it to the second or third page.
+This means search results may get pushed to the second or third page.
 Given the need to promote help content as an asset, it's important to have strong SEO.
-Documentation needs to be mobile friendly.

 ## How to view the mobile responsiveness of a site

-How exactly do you evaluate the mobile responsiveness of a site?
+How do you evaluate the mobile responsiveness of a site?
 One way is to use [Google's Mobile-Friendly Test](https://search.google.com/search-console/mobile-friendly?id=xH4LiR06yo-xzRcJUPA7Kg).

 I took a [sample page from FrameMaker's responsive HTML5 help](http://help.adobe.com/en_US/framemaker/2015/using/index.html#t=using-framemaker-2015%2Ffrm_generating_output%2FGenerate_dynamic_content_output-.htm&rhsearch=html5&rhsyns=%20&rhhlterm=html5) and analyzed it with Google's tool.